-Description - Finally transform your garage from a huge honey do to the coolest showroom on the block with our Nitro Tile Kits.
+Description - Finally transform your garage from a huge honey do to the coolest showroom on the block with our Nitro Tile Car Pad Kits.
 We have finally taken one of our most popular garage tiles and put it in easy to buy and install kits for 1, 2, and 3 car garages.
 These kits come in some of our most popular patterns and will provide you with enough tiles and edging for a typically sized garage.
-A 3-year warranty backs our Nitro Tile Kits.
+A Limited Lifetime Warranty backs our Nitro Tile Car Pad Kits.

 Note: These tiles can be damaged under the weight of a car jack.
 We recommend using your car jack directly on concrete.
 If your garage gets a lot of sun, we recommend placing vented tiles at the entrance to provide added stability to the floor.